vsoch/caliper/README.md

 for name, metric in extractor:
     # Changedlines <caliper.metrics.collection.changedlines.metric.Changedlines at 0x7f7cd24f4940>

-    # A lookup of v1..v2 with a list of files
+    # A lookup with file level changes
     metric.get_file_results()

-    # A lookup of v1..v2 for summed changed
+    # A lookup with group or summed changed
-    metric.get_summed_results()
+    metric.get_group_results()

+    # A lookup with "by-file" and "by-group" that includes both the above
+    metric.get_results()
 ```

-For example, an entry in summed results might look like this:
+For example, an entry in group results might look like this:

 ```
 {'0.2.34..0.2.35': {'size': 0, 'insertions': 4, 'deletions': 4, 'lines': 8}}